Cancer Research Institute

 The Cancer Research Institute (CRI) is a US non-profit organization funding cancer research.
-Based in New York City, CRI was founded in 1953 to develop immunologically-based treatments for cancer, and despite their name are a funding body for research rather than a research institute themselves, working with other institutes and organizations.
-It was founded by Helen Coley Nauts and Oliver R. Grace with a $2,000 grant from Nelson Rockefeller.
-CRI was created in honor of Nauts' father, William Coley (1862-1936), an American orthopedic surgeon and a pioneer of cancer immunotherapy.
-Grounded in Dr. Coley’s pioneering work, the Cancer Research Institute focuses on immunological treatments for cancer, both as a single treatment approach as well as a complement and enhancer to traditional treatments, such as chemotherapy and surgery.
+Based in New York City, CRI was founded in 1953 to develop new treatments for cancer.
+It is a funding body for research rather than a research institute itself.
+It was founded by Helen Coley Nauts and Oliver R. Grace with a $2,000 grant from Nelson Rockefeller, created in honor of Nauts' father, William Coley, an American orthopedic surgeon and a pioneer of cancer immunotherapy.

-The organization offers research grants to students, postdoctoral fellows, and investigators at medical research institutions throughout the world.
-It also funds clinical trials testing promising immunotherapies in a variety of cancer types and convenes scientific conferences for tumor immunologists.
+The Institute focuses on immunological treatments for cancer, both single treatment approaches and treatments complementing chemotherapy and surgery.
+It offers research grants to students, postdoctoral fellows, and investigators at medical research institutions, funds clinical trials testing promising immunotherapies, and convenes scientific conferences for tumor immunologists.

+History

+The Institute was founded by Nauts and Grace as a way to advance studies of immunotherapies for cancer, and to fund early career researchers.
+Its founding medical director was Lloyd Old, who was heading the Ludwig Institute for Cancer Research at Memorial Sloan Kettering.
+For a few decades CRI was the only foundation dedicated to supporting studies of cancer immunotherapies.

+Since 1953, CRI has distributed over $500 million in grants, supporting over 3000 scientists.
+As of 2024, it is led by CEO Alicia Zhou.
+Its work is guided by a scientific advisory council that includes four Nobel laureates and 35 members of the National Academy of Sciences.

+In 2020, CRI collaborated with Sage Bionetworks to produce an interactive online atlas of research datasets in immuno-oncology.
+In 2025, it funded a Mount Sinai immunotherapy lab to study outcomes across CRI's clinical trials.

 Awards

-The institute makes a number of awards for excellence in the field of cancer research.
+The Institute sponsors a number of annual awards in the field of cancer research, and dozens of postdoctoral fellowships.
+Awards are announced at the Institute's annual symposium.